HunterCartier702/RHCSA-Home-Lab/README.md

 [Timer]
-OnCalendar=daily # describes when timer executes. current is daily AccuracySec=1h # time window within it should execute Persistent=true # must have OnCalendar set. takes boolean logic. it set to true, it stores the last time it was triggered on disk to trigger when needed
+OnCalendar=daily # describes when timer executes. current is daily AccuracySec=1h # time window within it should execute Persistent=true # must have OnCalendar set. takes boolean logic. if set to true, it stores the last time it was triggered on disk to trigger when needed
 # Important options:
 OnActiveSec= # defines a timer relative to the moment the timer is activated OnBootSec= # defines a timer relative to when the machine was booted